Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

-Optional vertex normalization callback can be specified to normalize unit vectors, clamp uv coordinates or colors on newly computed sets of attributes.
+Optional vertex normalization callback can be specified to normalize unit vectors, clamp texture coordinates or colors on newly computed sets of attributes.
 ```
 static void NormalizeVertexAttributes(float* attributes) { // Only attributes are passed to the callback.
     auto& vertex_attributes = *(VertexAttributes*)attributes;